YuvrajS01/note-scribe-previewer/README.md

 ---

+## AI-Powered Note Generation

+- **How it works:**
+  - Toggle the "Make with AI" switch in the input panel.
+  - Enter one or more questions/topics (one per line).
+  - Click "Generate & Add to Document".
+The app will use Google Gemini to generate a detailed answer for each question and add it as a content block.
+  - Answers are formatted as a single paragraph (10–15 lines) per question, with multi-paragraph answers separated by `--` (double dash).
+  - The AI never returns extra text or preamble—just the answers, mapped to your questions.

+- **Privacy & Security:**
+  - Your Gemini API key is never exposed to the browser.
+All AI requests are securely proxied through a backend (local dev) or a Vercel serverless function (production).
+  - To use the AI feature in production, set your `GEMINI_API_KEY` as an environment variable in your Vercel project settings.

+---

 ## Usage Guide

 - **Add Content**: Use the input panel to add new content blocks (topic, notes, images).
+- **AI Answers**: Toggle "Make with AI" to generate answers for a list of questions/topics using Gemini AI.
 - **Edit & Organize**: See your content blocks appear in the live preview.
 Delete blocks or adjust font size and column gaps as needed.
 - **Live Preview**: The center panel shows your notes in a two-column, A4-paper style layout.
 All formatting updates in real time.
 - **Export PDF**: Click the 'Download Final PDF' button to export your notes.
 The PDF will look exactly like the live preview.